 The Company's management of credit risk includes the credit risk policies, guidelines, procedures and processes that articulate the Company's credit risk governance, management and control structures.
 This framework ensures that credit risk exposures are adequately assessed, properly approved and actively managed in a consistent manner across all business lines.
 Management of the credit risk portfolios also encompasses in-house credit experience, infrastructure and a due diligence process that is closely embedded within the risk management structure.
 The Company's Credit Risk Management Policy sets out the processes and procedures to measure and manage credit risk.
-The Company has established a Credit Loss and Provisioning Policy that sets out the approach to identifying, assessing and quantifying impairments and resultant credit losses.
-The Company has a local Origination desk for EU 27 business, it has access to Scotiabank GRM risk management resources and the UK, US and GRM relationships are managed through a Master Service Level Agreement ("MSLA").
+The Company has adopted the BNS Business Banking Allowance for Credit Loss Policy and established a local addendum to account for local policy requirements, that set out the approach to identifying, assessing and quantifying impairments and resultant credit losses.
+The Company has a local Origination desk for EU 27 business, it has access to Scotiabank GRM risk management resources and the UK and US loan origination teams and GRM relationships are managed through a Master Service Level Agreement ("MSLA").

-The Company's CC has a mandate to oversee the credit risk of the Company, assess potential new credit exposures and monitor the credit profile of the business lines, ensuring that credit risk and portfolio composition are kept within the risk appetite approved at least annually by the Board.
+The Company's Credit Committee (CC) has a mandate to oversee the credit risk of the Company, assess potential new credit exposures and monitor the credit profile of the business lines, ensuring that credit risk and portfolio composition are kept within the risk appetite approved at least annually by the Board.

-The Company's Credit Risk Function, ("CRF") under the direction of the CRO is the primary control function for credit risk.
-Each new transaction is put through a thorough credit adjudication process, which includes a review of the borrower's business model, financial performance, key risks and mitigants, including climate risk.
+The Company's Credit Risk Function, ("CRF") under the direction of the Head of Credit is the primary control function for credit risk.
+Each new transaction is put through a thorough credit adjudication process, which includes a borrower assessment, credit grading, review of the borrower's business model, financial performance, key risks and mitigants, including climate risk.
 With support from GRM, the CRF periodically reviews industry risks, country, economic and credit profiles, and portfolio concentrations.
-In relation to credit risk and under the Company's Three Lines-of-Defence structure the CRF is charged with 2nd line of defence responsibility for providing challenge on all transactions under the corporate loans, capital markets and treasury portfolios, in addition to oversight and monitoring responsibilities.
+In relation to credit risk and under the Company's Three Lines-of-Defence structure, the CRF as a 2nd line of defence independent function has responsibility for providing challenge on all transactions under the corporate loans, capital markets and treasury portfolios, in addition to oversight and monitoring responsibilities.
 The CRF ensures the risk appetite as set by Board and credit related processes and policies are adhered to and that problem loans are promptly identified, properly assessed and classified, and effectively followed up by the business lines.
-It tracks the quality of credit portfolios, monitoring for Early Warning Indicators (EWIs) and managing the reporting process, including Heightened Monitoring and Watchlist Reports, Single Name Limits and Board Reports.
+It performs regular review of the credit portfolios, monitoring for deteriorating credit trends and managing the reporting process.
+CRF provides regular reporting for SIDAC's CC and Board committees which includes monitoring of credit risk exposures against Board approved risk appetite limits, as well as more detailed credit information covering total authorised and outstanding exposures and credit quality trends enabling appropriate risk escalation.
 The CRF also reviews and assesses the appropriateness of recommendations in relation to impairment assessment and provisioning including Expected Credit Losses; ensures that credit risk management policies and programs and risk rating systems are documented, reviewed, and updated to reflect material changes; and reviews and implements credit risk measurement and mitigation methodologies.